cgeglio/iterator-methods-stations/reduce.md

 # .reduce

 1. What does `.reduce` do?
+  Takes the array it is given and reduces it to a single thing, whatever is specified by the acc
-2. Is the original array modified?
+2. Is the original array modified? no
-3. How many arguments does `.reduce` take?
+3. How many arguments does `.reduce` take? two- acc, and callback
 4. How many arguments does the _callback function_ take?
+  two- acc, and array
-5. Which arguments are required (for both the method and its callback)?
+5. Which arguments are required (for both the method and its callback)? both are required for both
 6. Does the callback need a return value?
-If so, what needs to be returned?
+If so, what needs to be returned? needs to return accumulator

 Given an array of numbers, write a function that returns the product of all the numbers.